mcook42/ruby/ruby_on_rails/blog/README.md

 |------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | Puma       | A web server distributed with Rails by default.
 [Documentation](https://github.com/puma/puma)                                                                                |
 | SQLite3    | A C-language library that implements a small, fast, self-contained, high-reliability, full-featured, SQL Database engine.
 [Documentation](https://www.sqlite.org/index.html) |

+### Notes

+- Rails applications do not use require to load application code.
+DO NOT use `require`.
+App classes and modules are available everywhere, you do not need to and should not load anything under `app/` with `require`.
+This feature is called [_autoloading_](https://guides.rubyonrails.org/autoloading_and_reloading_constants.html)
+- The only times to use `require` are 1) to load files under the `lib/` directory and 2) to load gem dependencies that have `require: false` in the `Gemfile`